Claude Monet: Method

 Monet refined his palette in the 1870s, consciously minimising the use of darker tones and favouring pastel colours.
 This coincided with his softer approach, using smaller and more varied brush strokes.
-His palette would again undergo change in the 1880s, with more emphasise than before on harmony between warm and cold hues.
+His palette would again undergo change in the 1880s, with more emphasis than before on harmony between warm and cold hues.
 Following his optical operation in 1923, Monet returned to his style from before a decade ago.
 He forwent garish colours or "coarse application" for emphasised colour schemes of blue and green.
-Whilst suffering from cataracts, his paintings were more broad and abstract—from the late 1880s onwards, he had simplified his compositions and sought subjects which could offer broad colour and tone.
+Whilst suffering from cataracts, his paintings were more broad and abstract—from the late 1880s onwards, he had simplified his compositions and sought subjects that could offer broad colour and tone.
 He increasingly used red and yellow tones, a trend that first started following his trip to Venice.
-Monet often travelled alone at this time—from France to Normanday to London; to the Rivera and Rouen—in search of new and more challenging subjects.

-The stylistic change was likely a by-product of the disorder and not an intentional choice.
+Monet often travelled alone at this time—from France to Normandy to London; to the Rivera and Rouen—in search of new and more challenging subjects.The stylistic change was likely a by-product of the disorder and not an intentional choice.
 Monet would often work on large canvases due to the deterioration of his eyesight and by 1920 he admitted that he had grown too accustomed to broad painting to return to small canvases.
 The influence of his cataracts on his output has been a topic of discussion among academics; Lane et al. (1997) argues the occurrence of a deterioration from the late 1860s onwards led to a diminishing of sharp lines.
 Gardens were a focus throughout his art, becoming prominent in his later work, especially during the last decade of his life.
 Daniel Wildenstein noted a "seamless" continuity in his paintings that was "enriched by innovation".

 From the 1880s onwards—and particularly in the 1890s—Monet's series of paintings of specific subjects sought to document the different conditions of light and weather.
 As light and weather changed throughout the day, he switched between canvases—sometimes working on as many as eight at one time—usually spending an hour on each.
 In 1895, he exhibited 20 paintings of Rouen Cathedral, showcasing the façade in different conditions of light, weather and atmosphere.
 The paintings do not focus on the grand Medieval building, but on the play of light and shade across its surface, transforming the solid masonry.
 For this series, he experimented with creating his own frames.